Tennessee set to execute murderer in electric chair Thursday

 In legal filings, Zagorki said death at the end of a syringe probably lasts “10-18 minutes... in utter terror and agony."
 He claimed electrocution would be a shorter, less painful experience.

-Zagorski was sentenced to detah for the 1983 slayings of John Dotson and Jimmy Porter — two 35-year-old men who were planning to buy 100 pounds of marijuana from him.
+Zagorski was sentenced to death for the 1983 slayings of John Dotson and Jimmy Porter — two 35-year-old men who were planning to buy 100 pounds of marijuana from him.

 If Zagorski dies as scheduled Thursday night, he would be the 1,485th execution carried out in the United States since capital punishment was re-started in 1976, according to the Death Penalty Information Center in Washington D.C.